Passthrough render hooks

 Example

-As an alternative to rendering mathematical expressions with the MathJax or KaTeX display engine, create a passthrough render hook which calls the transform.ToMath
+Instead of client-side JavaScript rendering of mathematical markup using MathJax or KaTeX, create a passthrough render hook which calls the transform.ToMath

 {{ end }}